CODE: TAKE20

 The density rating is calculated by weighing a cubic meter of the memory foam, which is why you see ratings expressed by weight.

-The ERGOFLEX® memory foam mattress uses a luxury 9cm deep 5G high-density memory foam layer.
+The Ergoflex® memory foam mattress uses a luxury 9cm deep 5G high-density memory foam layer.

 Mattress Firmness

-The best way to understand this is to go by the manufacturers rating.
-For example, the ERGOFLEX® memory foam mattress is rated as medium/firm.
+The best way to understand this is to go by the manufacturer's rating.
+For example, the Ergoflex® memory foam mattress is rated as medium/firm.

-However, the difficulty with this is that no independent firmness tests or guides currently exist in the UK for manufacturers to adhere to and benchmark their mattress against others.
-This makes it difficult to understand comparisons between different memory foam manufacturers products.
-How soft or firm the foam feels to each of us is a very subjective matter.
-Each of us has different comfort preferences, which makes this interpretation or rating guide difficult to use in isolation.
-This is why we also recommend you understand the 'ILD' rating of the mattress to gauge its firmness.
+How soft or firm the foam feels to each of us is very subjective.
+Each of us has different personal preferences when it comes to comfort, which makes this interpretation or rating guide difficult to use in isolation.
+This is why we recommend you understand the 'ILD' mattress rating to gauge its firmness.
 The ILD rating of a mattress is explained below.

 The 'ILD' rating and what it means for a mattress